 In addition to all of the above, some pupils may need some additional strategies and measures to further support emotional and behaviour regulation.
-These might include
+These might include:

 - Recognise "attention seeking" behaviours as "connection seeking behaviours", provide appropriate connection opportunities and/or seek support to do so - Restore and reflect opportunities to support a pupil's understanding of the impact of behaviours.
 This may take place during break or lunchtime and may be with a pupil's class teacher, SEND TA or member of SLT.
-These sessions will be recorded on a form (Appendix 6) and monitored - Check-ins from a key adult - A Team Pupil (Appendix 7) approach - Daily meet and greet - Breakfast and/or lunch club.
-The Hive is available at lunchtimes for children who benefit from quieter breaks. - Early Bird sessions to meet learning and/or SEMH needs - Individualised Just Right support for sensory regulation, and if appropriate enhanced use of the regulate, relate, reason approach using a restorative approach such as Emotion Coaching (Appendix 3) - Social Communication Interventions such as Lego Therapy, Comic Strip Solutions, Social Stories - The use of the Secure Base Model to support the identification of need and provide personalised provision - De-escalation strategies in line with PROACT-SCIPr-UK® training (for all staff); this is a "person-centred" approach which uses proactive strategies to support personal development and minimise crisis interventions (Appendix 8). - Our behaviour management model encompasses proactive, active and reactive strategies developed by PROACT-SCIPr-UK® training and also other non-confrontational strategies such as reduced dialogue, take up/processing time, distraction, wondering aloud and matching a pupil's emotions to validate them.
-Key staff members have had MAYBO (Appendix 9) training for physical intervention.
+Conversations should be structured about the Rights and Responsibilities and school values as outlined in Appendix 6. - Daily meet and greet - Breakfast and/or lunch club.
+The Hive is available at lunchtimes for some children who benefit from additional support during lunchtime. - Individualised Just Right support for sensory regulation, and if appropriate enhanced use of the regulate, relate, reason approach using a restorative approach such as Emotion Coaching (Appendix 3) - Social Communication Interventions such as Lego Therapy, Comic Strip Solutions, Social Stories - The use of the Secure Base Model to support the identification of need and provide personalised provision - De-escalation strategies in line with PROACT-SCIPr-UK® this is a "person-centred" approach which uses proactive strategies to support personal development and minimise crisis interventions (Appendix 8). - Our behaviour management model encompasses proactive, active and reactive strategies inline with the PROACT-SCIPr-UK® approach and also other non-confrontational strategies such as reduced dialogue, take up/processing time, distraction, wondering aloud and matching a pupil's emotions to validate them.
+Key staff members have had Teamteach training for physical intervention.
 Incidences of physical intervention by trained staff members are recorded and parents informed.